mse150s20/p2-kinetics/README.md

 The rates of change between Healthy->Infected and Infected->Recovered will show us how quickly COVID-19 spreads and how quickly people can recover from COVID-19.

+rInfect is the rate of Infection and rRecover is the rate of Recovery from Infection

 Recovered:
     Increases as people who were Infected fight off COVID-19 and survive.